blocksmithtech/ethereum-private-network/README.md

 You should also look at `variables.tf` and create a file named `variables-[ENV].tfvars` with the overrides you want.

+At the very least you need to define the *key pair file* that is used for SSH'ing into the EC2 instances.
+This should be the only *manual* step.
+Go into EC2 dashboard, generate and download the pem file.

 If it's the first time running terraform:

     $ terraform init

+## Usage

-Then you can check on the infrastructure status with:
+You can check on the infrastructure status with:

     $ terraform plan -state=$ENV.tfstate -var-file=variables-$ENV.tfvars